Qazzquimby/Lancer-Resources/README.md

 - Rapid Assault

-- Fast Knight with a Spear
+- Fast Knight with a Spear the Explodes

 - Hit and Run